-b.
-The ball carrier shall not grasp a teammate; and no other player of his team shall grasp, pull, or lift him to assist him in forward progress.
+- b.
+The ball carrier shall not grasp a teammate; and no other teammate shall grasp, pull, or lift the ball carrier to assist him in forward progress.
 (A.R.
-9-3-2-I)

-c.
-Teammates of the ball carrier or passer may interfere for him by blocking but shall not use interlocked interference by grasping or encircling one another in any manner while contacting an opponent.
+9-3-2-I) - c.
+Teammates of the ball carrier or passer may interfere with opponents by blocking but shall not use interlocked interference by grasping or encircling one another in any manner while contacting an opponent.